HE Academic Misconduct Policy

 14.15.
 If the Panel concludes that an assessment offence has been proved, the appropriate penalty, as prescribed in the AMBeR tariff (appendix 1), is implemented.

 14.16.
-The Executive Officer notifies the student of the Panel’s conclusion, in writing, within ten working days of the Panel hearing and this is copied to the student’s file and Head of Academy HE.
+The Executive Officer notifies the student of the Panel’s conclusion, in writing, within ten working days of the Panel hearing and this is copied to the student’s file and Head of Curriculum HE.
 The student’s academic record on BAJ’s student record system is amended accordingly (but no reference to the assessment offence appears on the academic transcript).

 14.17.
 In all cases where an assessment offence is proved at a Panel hearing, the student is subsequently interviewed by the Principal (or a nominee) and told of the seriousness of the offence.
 If relevant to the offence, the student receives advice on good academic practice and the accepted conventions in the preparation of their work in whatever form it takes.